Calgary-Buffalo: Representation history

 The electoral district of Calgary-Buffalo was created in the boundary redistribution of 1971.
 The area it covered primarily consisted of three antecedent riding's Calgary Centre, Calgary Victoria Park and Calgary West.
-The riding primarily covers the City of Calgary's downtown core and belt line as well as some southwest inner city neighborhoods.
+The riding primarily covers the City of Calgary's downtown core and belt line as well as some southwest inner city neighbourhoods.
 The riding is one of Calgary's few swing ridings.

 The Progressive Conservatives won the first election easily under Ron Ghitter who was later appointed to the Senate of Canada.
 The second member of the riding Tom Sindlinger who was elected in the 1979 general election.
-He was removed from the Progressive Conservative caucus on October 16, 1980 and sat as an Independent Conservative after calling for increased transparency with the Heritage Trust Fund.
+He was removed from the Progressive Conservative caucus on October 16, 1980, and sat as an Independent Conservative after calling for increased transparency with the Heritage Trust Fund.

 Sindlinger formed the Alberta Reform Movement, a right wing party and became its leader on September 17, 1982.
 He was the first and only member of that party to form the Alberta Reform Movement caucus in the legislature.
 He was defeated in the 1982 general election in a landslide by Progressive Conservative Brian Lee.

 Lee only held one term before being defeated by Liberal Sheldon Chumir in 1986.
 Chumir was re-elected with a landslide in 1989.
 He died on January 26, 1992.
 Liberal Gary Dickson won a by-election later that year and held the district for three terms before retiring.

 The Progressive Conservatives won the seat back in 2001 with Harvey Cenaiko who was later given the cabinet portfolio of Solicitor General.
 He retired in 2008.
 Liberal candidate Kent Hehr won back the electoral district for his party in 2008.
 April 23, 2012, Kent Hehr was re-elected for a second term during the biggest percentage turnout of eligible voters since 1993.
 2015 election, Kent Hehr decided to step up to the Federal Election which will be fall of 2015.

 NDP candidate Kathleen Ganley won Calgary Buffalo for her party in the provincial election of 2015 for the first time.
 Joe Ceci was elected under the NDP banner in 2019 and is the current MLA.